NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/storage.md

 and a click on the file will start the download.

+You can browse into folders in the shared drive by clicking (double clicking on Mac) on them.
+To get back to the base of the shared drive, press on the drive icon in the top left of the side menu (just below the "Shared Drive" title).

+To close the side menu, click on CTRL-ALT-SHIFT once more (Control-Command-Shift on Mac).

 # Data directory connection to the host computer
 If you are running Neurodesktop on your own hardware there will be a direct connection between the "Storage" folder on the Destkop, which is a link to "/neurodesktop-storage" and a "neurodesktop-storage" folder on your C-drive (Windows) or home directory (Mac/Linux).
 This connection can be used for data processing and data transfer.